 If you are being prosecuted by the Tarrant County District Attorney’s Office for a felony or misdemeanor charge of Evading Arrest, it is important to find an aggressive criminal defense attorney experienced in handling evading arrest cases in the courts of Tarrant County, Texas.

-Every prospective client that contacts The Hampton Law Firm with an evading arrest charge has three goals in mind when hiring a criminal attorney:
+Every prospective client that contacts The Hampton Criminal Defense Attorneys, PLLC with an evading arrest charge has three goals in mind when hiring a criminal attorney:

 - Stay out of jail – nobody wants to receive a jail or prison sentence for an evading arrest charge.
-More than anything else, the number one goal of The Hampton Law Firm is to ensure that you maintain your freedom and avoid incarceration.
+More than anything else, the number one goal of The Hampton Criminal Defense Attorneys, PLLC is to ensure that you maintain your freedom and avoid incarceration.

 - Avoid an evading arrest conviction – being convicted of felony or misdemeanor evading arrest can cause permanent harm to your future.
 Most employers will immediately reject an applicant that has a felony or criminal record.
-At The Hampton Law Firm, we understand your financial future for your family is of the utmost importance and we fight tirelessly for our clients to help avoid a conviction.
+At The Hampton Criminal Defense Attorneys, PLLC, we understand your financial future for your family is of the utmost importance and we fight tirelessly for our clients to help avoid a conviction.

 The best evading arrest attorneys in Fort Worth, Texas know that you must get access to the State’s evidence, review everything, and formulate a legal defense strategy based upon weaknesses with the case for the State of Texas.
 The only way this can happen is if your criminal attorney shares the evidence with you and obtains your input.
-At The Hampton Law Firm, we commit to showing you all the evidence and obtaining your input so that we can formulate a customized legal defense to improve your chances of getting your evading arrest charge dismissed.
+At The Hampton Criminal Defense Attorneys, PLLC, we commit to showing you all the evidence and obtaining your input so that we can formulate a customized legal defense to improve your chances of getting your evading arrest charge dismissed.

 Defenses to Evading Arrest Charges that Might Get Your Case Dismissed or Dropped